vozlt/nginx-module-vts/README.md

     * revalidated
       * The number of cache revalidated.
     * hit
-      * The number oo cache hit.
+      * The number of cache hit.
     * scarce
       * The number of cache scare.